vuejs-translations/docs-pt/src/tutorial/src/step-4/description.md

   },
   methods: {
     increment() {
-      // atualize o estado do componente
+      // atualizar o estado do componente
       this.count++
     }
   }